3scale/porta/fedora-manual-setup.md

 ### Redis

 [Redis](https://redis.io) is an in-memory data store used as DB for some of the data and it has to be running for the application to work.
-We recommend running Redis in a [Podman](https://podman.io/) container:
+We recommend running it in a [Podman](https://podman.io/) container:

 ```
 podman run -d -p 6379:6379 redis
 ```

-Alternatively, it can be run directly on your machine with `dnf`:
+Alternatively, Redis can be run directly on your machine with `dnf`:

 ```
 sudo dnf install redis
 sudo systemctl restart redis
 ```

-### Rails cache (Memcached)
+### Memcached

-If available, Rails and Redis will use [Memcached](https://www.memcached.org) for caching.
+If available, Rails will use [Memcached](https://www.memcached.org) for caching.
 Installing it is completely optional but still recommended.
-We recommend running memcached in a [Podman](https://podman.io/) container:
+We recommend running it in a [Podman](https://podman.io/) container:

 ```
 podman run -d -p 11211:11211 memcached
 ```

-Alternatively, it can be installed directly on your machine:
+Alternatively, Memcached can be run directly on your machine with `dnf`:

 ```
 sudo dnf install memcached